Financials

 Non-current liabilities

-The decrease in non‐current liabilities of $2.6 million or 20.4% from $12.8 million as at 30 June 2024 to $10.2 million as at 30 June 2025 was mainly due to repayment of loans and borrowings and lease liabilities.
+The increased in non-current liabilities of $6.0 million or 59.1% from $10.2 million as at 30 June 2025 to $16.2 million as at 31 December 2025 was mainly due to increase in borrowings and the issuance of convertible bonds.

 Current liabilities